top of page

 Ingredients:

-• 2 cups of fresh seedless watermelon chunks
+• 2 cups fresh, seedless watermelon chunks

 • 2/3 cup plain Greek yogurt